natanielruiz/dockerface/README.md

 The default confidence threshold is 0.85 which works for high quality videos or images where the faces are clearly visible.
 You can play around with this value.

+The columns contained in the output text files are:
+For videos:
+frame_number x_min y_min x_max y_max confidence_score

+For images:
+image_path x_min y_min x_max y_max confidence_score

+Where (x_min,y_min) denote the coordinates of the upper-left corner of the bounding box in image intrinsic coordinates and (x_max, y_max) denote the coordinates of the lower-right corner of the bounding box in image intrinsic coordinates. (ref. https://www.mathworks.com/help/images/image-coordinate-systems.html) confidence_score denotes the probability output of the model that the detection is correct (it is a number included in [0,1])

 Voila, that easy!

 After you're done with the docker container you can exit.